uniswapfoundation/governance-processes/v3-deployments/v3-deployment-details.md

-A list of all deployments (with links)
+### Instructions

-Any other relevant context about a deployment (e.g. which entities comprise the multisig that can pause the Celo bridge) including any notes from the deployers or deployment verifiers
+1) Copy this file and replace placeholder text with the relevant details of a given deployment
-Info about upcoming deployments and their current status Other relevant links and resources (e.g. crosschain deployment guide, bridge committee report)
+2) Open a pull request adding the new .md file, being sure to follow the naming convention `v3-deployment-details-chainName`

 # Introduction
-The following documents the deployment and maintenance of the Uniswap V3 smart contracts on `InsertYourChain`
+The following document provides details about the deployment and maintenance of the Uniswap V3 smart contracts on `InsertYourChain`

 # Uniswap Contract Deployments
 The latest version of `@uniswap/v3-core`, `@uniswap/v3-periphery`, `@uniswap/swap-router-contracts`, and `@uniswap/v3-staker` are deployed at the addresses listed below.